TimoJJ/ha-monolith-htp1/README.md

 ## Installation

-Copy the monoprice_htp1 directory into a directory named `custom_components/` under you Home Assistant configuration directory and restart HA.
+Copy the monoprice_htp1 directory into a directory named `custom_components/` under you Home Assistant configuration directory and restart Home Assistant.

 Install via Integrations: add Integration and search for Monoprice.